 How Do I Know If My Lawn Needs Lime?

-When to put Lime on Lawn?
+When Should I Put Lime on My Lawn?

 Can I Apply Lime and Fertilizer at the Same Time?

 Since fertilizers need to be in the 6.2-7.0 pH range to be the most effective, we recommend waiting to fertilize until after a lime application shifts the acidity back into the desired range.
-Lime also works well with aeration and seeding.
-The addition of lime with a heavy aeration and when you seed new grass will certainly help in the beginning lawn process.
-The lime and aeration will create an environment that will allow micronutrients to be released from fertilizer and will promote healthy lawn growth.
-Micronutrients are essential for a healthy lawn.

-Tips for Liming, Aeration and Seeding:
+Tips for Liming, Aeration, and Seeding